-While we are all self-isolating our families and reading about Coronavirus concerns, our schools are closing and our kids need something to keep them busy.
+While we are all self-isolating our families and reading about Coronavirus concerns, our schools are closed, virtual hebrew and school classes are Zoomed and our kids may need something else to keep them busy.

 A mitzvah project usually involves close contact with others so, instead of putting your child/family at risk, we wanted to share a few ideas of how your bar/bat mitzvah student and children at home can still “repair the world” while keeping your family and others safe.

 There are local and worldwide organizations needing help.
 Start an online or email campaign asking others to help the worldwide response to Coronavirus.

 The Covid-19 Solidarity Response Fund is a secure way for individuals, philanthropies and businesses to contribute to the WHO-led effort to respond to the pandemic.

 Meals on Wheels: Reach out to your local Meals on Wheels provider to see what their specific needs may be, including monetary and food donations.

 The elderly are the most vulnerable population in this pandemic and their families are being told not to visit.
 This is where a mitzvah project can help spread some cheer with a letter-writing campaign.
 Have your son/daughter call a local retirement or nursing home and talk to the Director about writing letters to some or all of the residents.
 They may have privacy concerns about them giving out names, but the workaround can be a generic letter to each resident, sent in a separate envelope to the Director’s attention.